apocalyptech/pywhoishistory/README.md

     proposed poor-man's version.
 - Might be nice to be able to specify an alternate config file location, for the database connection params?
+- The web frontend has some pretty aggressive checking on the passed-in domain names which restricts them to real basic ASCII-char domains, which wouldn't be appropriate for many use cases.

 Not TODO
 ========